VigneshBurugina/Alpha-v0.1/README.md

 Then on your terminal, enter the command:

-create-invoice {path to text file}
+create-invoice '{path to text file}'